Bobby Brink Game Preview: Flyers vs. Sabres

 Brink Stats vs. the Sabres

-- The Sabres have given up 27 goals in total (three per game), which ranks 14th in the league in goals allowed.
+- On defense, the Sabres are giving up 29 total goals (2.9 per game) which ranks 11th in the league.

 Watch the NHL on Max with the B/R Sports Add-On